ibd1279/vks/README.md

 A list of the enabled features and extensions is available in the [vkxml.yml](https://github.com/ibd1279/vks/blob/main/vkxml.yml) file.

 The project doesn't do much to make the Vulkan APIs much easier to use.
 Commands and types have the Vk prefix stripped, but not the constants.
-The API is used exactly how the C API would be used.

-The one place where it does make the API's easier to use is the SType field.
-Structures have a WithDefaultSType() method to make avoid typing that long constant.

-it also currently depends on the vulkan prototypes and linking with the vulkan library when building.
+Facade objects are used to access the methods, as they combine the function poitners with the handle required to invoke the function.

 ## Example application
 ```go